sesamesoftware/DeploymentGuide/guides/installWithMarketPlace.md

 The second way would be to go thought the console to the marketplace:
 **&#9776; &rarr; Marketplace &rarr; All Applications**

-search for `Relational Junction` and choose the appropriate license type
+Search for `Relational Junction` and choose the appropriate license type

 ![License type](../images/marketplace.png)